 Defying Gravity: Super/Man: The Christopher Reeve Story

 Christopher Reeve will forever be remembered as the face of the Man of Steel, yes, despite the many well-known actors who have donned the big blue cape in his wake.
-But in this stirring, intimate documentary premiering only in theaters, the lesser known story about one of Hollywood’s most enduring icons is revealed, capturing the legendary actor’s transformation into a real-life hero.
+But in this stirring, intimate documentary premiering only in theaters, the lesser known story of one of Hollywood’s most enduring icons is revealed, and it’s a story that’s far more complex and dramatic than any role he could have played.

-It was a 1995 horseback riding accident that left the then 42-year-old paralyzed from the neck down, and the man best known for impossible physical feats could only breathe from a ventilator.
+It was a 1995 horseback riding accident that left the then 42-year-old paralyzed from the neck down, and the man best known for impossible physical feats was suddenly left to breathe from a ventilator.
 He didn’t know the extent of the everyday challenges until he was faced with them.
 And then he didn’t know if he could go on.

 c.
 HBO Films